pivotal-cf/kiln/README.md

   fetch                    fetches releases
-  find-release-version     prints a json string of a remote release satisfying the Kilnfile version and stemcell constraints find-stemcell-version    prints the latest stemcell version from Pivnet using the stemcell type listed in the Kilnfile glaze                    Pin versions in Kilnfile to match lock. help                     prints this usage information re-bake                  re-bake constructs a tile from a bake record release-notes            generates release notes from bosh-release release notes
+  find-release-version     prints a json string of a remote release satisfying the Kilnfile version and stemcell constraints find-stemcell-version    prints the latest stemcell version from Pivnet using the stemcell type listed in the Kilnfile help                     prints this usage information re-bake                  re-bake constructs a tile from a bake record release-notes            generates release notes from bosh-release release notes